WadhwaniAI/cough-against-covid/setup/README.md

 Once you are inside the container, you can run the training/evaluation scripts.
 You should see an interface like this.
 ![image](https://user-images.githubusercontent.com/51699359/111505444-a0de2f00-876e-11eb-9cf1-67b070446ab8.png)

-Once you are inside the container, you can run the training/evaluation scripts.
 Note that, inside the container, the code is mounted at `/workspace/cough-against-covid/`, the data is mounted at `/data/` and your outputs at `/outputs/`.

 (Optional) In order to spin up jupyter lab from inside the container, use: (note the use of the same port which was used to start the container)